rbisdorff/Digraph3/docSphinx/tutorial.rst

     E -> ['C', 'B', 'I', 'A']
     I -> ['C', 'E', 'B', 'D']

- The graph data can be plotted as follows:
+ The graph data can be plotted as follows.

 	>>> g.exportGraphViz('berge1')
 	*---- exporting a dot file for GraphViz tools ---------* Exporting to berge1.dot